-The role of Surveying, GIS and Remote Sensing in the acquisition, processing and analysis of the territory's information with the purpose of inventory, planning and management.

-Concepts and methods for the realization of planimetric and altimetric surveys, replanting, leveling and calculation of surfaces.

-The physical bases of Remote Sensing, its advantages and limitations in studies on the territory.

-The techniques of image analysis (visual interpretation and digital processing).

-Data models in GIS.

-The techniques and functions of GIS analysis for the resolution of particular cases in the territorial analysis.

-The main sources of complementary information and other resources related to these technologies of geographic information and its application.
+- The role of Surveying, GIS and Remote Sensing in the acquisition, processing and analysis of the territory's information with the purpose of inventory, planning and management. - Concepts and methods for the realization of planimetric and altimetric surveys, replanting, leveling and calculation of surfaces. - The physical bases of Remote Sensing, its advantages and limitations in studies on the territory. - The techniques of image analysis (visual interpretation and digital processing). - Data models in GIS. - The techniques and functions of GIS analysis for the resolution of particular cases in the territorial analysis. - The main sources of complementary information and other resources related to these technologies of geographic information and its application.

+The student that exceeds the subject will have to be able to:

+- Carry out planimetric and altimetric surveys, replanting, leveling and calculation of surfaces. - Know how to apply knowledge about data structures in the representation of the territory information in the creation of geographic databases. - Define and apply the techniques for the analysis of remote sensing images (visual interpretation and digital processing) and geographic information analysis techniques and functions through GIS programs, for the resolution of particular cases of planning, analysis and forest management. - Solve problems posed, oriented to the planning and management of forest resources through the application of integrated remote sensing and GIS techniques, and know where to acquire additional knowledge related to the subject. - Prepare and present the thematic mapping resulting from the processes of analysis of geographic information as an element of communication in planning and management of the territory.